winitzki/sofp/README.md

 This printed version contains only the chapters whose text has been edited and proofread.
 It corresponds to the PDF file [sofp-src/sofp-draft.pdf](sofp-src/sofp-draft.pdf).

-Readers are invited to create github issues in this repository if they wish to make comments or suggestions regarding the contents of the book.
+Readers are invited to create github issues in this repository and comment if they find something not clearly explained or wrong in the book, or if they wish to make comments or suggestions regarding the contents of the book.

 # Roadmap